sora-xor/rfps/open_rfps/SubSquare_integration_proposal.md

 workflow by discussion, voting, proposing, etc. We propose to integrate SORA solo chain which we think will greatly help its governance workflow.

+The advantage of subsquare compared to polkassembly and commonwealth include:
+- More accurate on chain events monitor and extraction.
+- More detailed timeline.
+- Fast team response time.
+- All in all, the UI/UX is better.
+- We have plans to make it a web3 apps and decentralized, but it will be long termed work.
+- OpenSquare other products support in high priority, including off-chai voting, bounties, paid QA, etc.

+Please check features catalog doc [here](https://opensquare.feishu.cn/docs/doccnv8EGKC5QtegMnmHnNZcK5f) which includes the basic features and advantage of subsquare.

 ## Proposal goals
 Enhance SORA solo chain's governance visualization and workflow.